worksofindustry/hello-world-docker-action/README.md

 entrypoint for your action.

 workflow files use action files, workflow files that use an action, uses the "with" keyword to set an input values.
+Inputs specified in a workflow file, get created as an environment variable by GitHub, with the name ''INPUT_<VARIABLE_NAME>''.